Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 The final season from a retired person’s perspective

 Donna was one of those we can learn from.
 She was so focussed on how other people were doing she almost forgot about her own struggle.
+She had little time left but she made the best possible use of it.

 At one point she had an encounter with Jesus which completely erased her fears.